fspacheco/computer-vision-demo/docs/TUTORIAL.md

 ![Threshold 128 rice!](threshold-128-rice-image.png?raw=true)

-After that, we can apply a connected-component labeling algorithm that search all the image for blobs (white pixels that are connected somehow).
+After that, we can apply a connected-component labeling algorithm that searches the whole image for blobs (white pixels that are connected somehow).
 This application draws a circle for each detected object.
 If the area of the object is more than 30% smaller or bigger than mean area, the circle is red, indicating lower confidence in the detection.
-If the area is between this 30% limits, the circle is green.
+If the area is between these 30% limits, the circle is green.
 The result for the rice image is the following.

 ![Count rice!](count-rice-image.png?raw=true)

-So, we see that two clusters each with 2 grains are wrongly detected as one grain.
+So, we see that two clusters with 2 grains each are wrongly detected as one grain.
 We can improve the detection trying to dissolve the link between the grains with a morphological operators called erosion.
 It is like using a rubber around the borders of the object.
 We undo the counting (Ctrl+Z) and apply twice the erosion.

 ![Eroded rice image!](eroded2x-rice-image.png?raw=true)